SargonCZ/laser-calculator/README.md

 ### Structure of the `constants.json` file

 The program also offers the option to directly open and edit the `constants.json` file in the default editor by selecting the `(Re)define constants` from the `Edit` menu.
-Currently, the `constants.json` file looks like this:
+For example, the first constant in the `constants.json` file is defined like this:

 ```json
 {